collective/Products.DataGridField/Products/DataGridField/README.txt

 Installation
 ------------

-The 1.7 branch of DataGridField is distributed as an egg at the Python Package index.
+This version of DataGridField is distributed as an egg at the Python Package index.
 Information about configuring either for a zope instance house a Plone site can be found by reading the `Installing an Add-on Product`_ tutorial and the "Installing a third party product" section of the `Managing Project with zc.buildout`_ tutorial.